Advertisement

 Advertisement - Page continues below

-We were just coming to that.
 For the facelift Kia has upped the peak rate to 258kW, which means a 10-80 per cent juice ‘n’ dash takes just 18 minutes.
 So, more than 200 miles added in the time it takes to park, pee, peruse and purchase.
+Perfection.
 You’ll be on your way again before that extortionate coffee’s come down to a reasonable drinking temperature.

 Highlights from the range